Securing the network (part 1) #CyberSecMonth

 We continue to distribute our #CyberConseils with a new topic: Network security.
-The ANSSI hygiene guide recommends 8 measures to secure its network, so it is a dense and complex subject.
-So, we preferred to cut it in two parts for more readability and simplicity.
+The ANSSI hygiene guide recommends 8 measures to secure your network, so it is a dense and complex subject.
+That’s why we decided to cut it into two parts for more readability and simplicity.
 Find the second graphic design and our recommendations in a few days.
 Don’t worry, this article should give you something to keep you busy while waiting for the next step!

 Protect your network for more security

 Internet access has become almost indispensable in a professional context.
 Unsecured access to the Internet can become the source of many problems: malicious code, downloading dangerous files, taking control of the terminal or even the terrifying leak of sensitive data.
 Securing the organization’s network therefore means ensuring the integrity of the information system!

 To better protect your information, organizations must be more than vigilant about connecting to the Internet.
 It is important to set up “barriers”, whether to access the network or between workstations, to ensure the security of the system and to be able to act more easily in the event of a cyber attack.